 Born and raised in Chicago, Michael studied at the American Conservatory of Music in Chicago and graduated from Indiana University as a woodwind major, but was equally involved playing bass guitar and string bass.
-You’ve heard Michael’s bass playing for years, even though you didn’t know it was him playing on commercials for major airlines, Coors, McDonalds, Sears and hundreds of other clients.
-With a background playing all styles of music, he backed up every major act and show performing in the Midwest and became a popular choice in the recording industry and recorded more than 1,000 commercials, movie scores, HBO Specials and record dates.
-Michael started traveling with top concert entertainers and shows in 1987, and was on the road continuously until 2007.
-He was honored to be “hand picked” by Andrew Lloyd Webber to tour with his American concert tour.
-During his 20 years traveling, he also played with Broadway shows including CATS, Phantom of the Opera and the International Tour of Les Miserable.
+You have heard Michael’s bass playing for years, even though you didn’t know it was him, as he was playing on commercials for major airlines, Coors, McDonalds, Sears and hundreds of other clients.
+With a background playing all styles of music, he backed up every major act and show performing in the Midwest and became a popular choice in the recording industry and has recorded more than 1,000 commercials, movie scores, HBO Specials and record dates.
+Michael started touring with top concert entertainers and shows in 1987, and was on the road continuously until 2007.
+He was honored to be “hand-picked” by Andrew Lloyd Webber to tour with his American concert tour playing Broadway shows CATS, Phantom of the Opera and Les Miserables.